 The 2020 vitual SAFTAs were held on 19 April 2020, to celebrate and honour the South African film and television industry during the nationwide lockdown.
-The biggest winners were Tshedza Pictures, scooping 17 awards.
+The biggest winners at this year's SAFTAs were Tshedza Pictures, scooping 17 awards.
 Second in place was Mzansi's official Oscars entry for 2019, Knuckle City, who bagged six wins.
 The Most Popular TV Soap was awarded to Imbewu and Best TV Presenter went to Hectic on 3's Enhle Bizana.